audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 3. **Number of bounces** \[times]:
 4. **Pan spread movement** \[move]: - defines the extent to which each bounce will be increasingly far from center

-**Note:** The latest available delay plug-in in Audacity includes bouncing ball delay and pitch shifting, but not panning.
+**Note:** The latest available delay plugin in Audacity includes bouncing ball delay and pitch shifting, but not panning.

 </details>

 ### Bouncing Ball Delay with Tone Shift

-Combines the [Bouncing Ball Delay](delay-and-reverb.md#bouncing-ball-delay) with Tone Shift plug-ins.
+Combines the [Bouncing Ball Delay](delay-and-reverb.md#bouncing-ball-delay) with Tone Shift plugins.

 {% file src="../../.gitbook/assets/bbdtone.ny" %}
 Download link